Allies of Kemp and other Republicans in Georgia seek to prevent Trump from interfering in the gubernatorial race - ExBulletin

 As Trump plans his next moves in Georgia, where four of his endorsed candidates were crushed by their opponents on May 24, Kemp’s allies have kept expectations low for any kind of informal peace deal.

-Some of the governor’s top allies went so far as to say it didn’t really matter to the incumbent Republican if Trump continued to attack him by November – suggesting it would hurt the former president more than he would not harm Kemp.
+Some of the governor’s top allies went so far as to say it didn’t really matter to the incumbent Republican president if Trump continued to attack him by November – suggesting it would hurt the former president more than it wouldn’t harm Kemp.

 “The primary showed that the governor keeping his head down, executing his case and not engaging with Trump was an effective way to run a campaign and I don’t think we’re going to switch to a different strategy now.” , said one of them.
 Councilor Kemp.

-Another source in contact with Kemp’s team was told the governor had no interest in a unity rally, which local and state Republican officials have customarily held in the wake of deadly primaries — including in 2018, after Secretary of State Kemp. defeated Georgia Lieutenant Governor Casey Cagle in a grueling contest.
+Another source in contact with Kemp’s team was told the governor had no interest in a unity rally, which local and state Republican officials have customarily held following deadly primaries – including in 2018 , after the defeat of Secretary of State Kemp.
+Georgia Lt.
+Governor Casey Cagle in a grueling run-off contest.

 “With 74% and more votes than [GOP Senate nominee] Herschel [Walker]this is the unity party,” the source recalled, saying a Kemp aide.